Inelastic heavy quarkonium photoproduction in $p$-$p$ and $Pb$-$Pb$ collisions at LHC energies: Weizs a cker-Williams approximation

-This approximation is only available when $m_{\alpha}^{2}\ll1~\mathrm{GeV}^2$, however $m_{p}^{2}$ and $m_{Pb}^{2}$ do not satisfy this condition; this is a source of error in various spectra.
-Especially for lead, this approximation will lead erroneous results.
+This approximation is only available when $m_{\alpha}^{2}\ll1~\mathrm{GeV}^2$, however $m_{p}^{2}$ and $m_{Pb}^{2}$ do not satisfy the condition; this is a error source in various spectra.
+Especially for lead ion, this approximation cause erroneous results.